MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 To receive values from other topics, you need to set the variable's property following these steps:

-1. Click on the variable you want to receive values from other topics
+1. In the question node, click on the variable you want to receive values from other topics to open the variable properties pane
 2. In the **Variables properties** pane, click on **Receive values from other topics** under **Topic (limited scope)**

 :::image type="content" source="teams/media/authoring-create-edit-topics/authoring-subtopic-pass-variable-properties-receive-input.png" alt-text="Screenshot of the authoring canvas showing variable properties pane with receive values selected.":::